Adult Family Homes - General Questions and Answers

 Additionally, a background inquiry check is performed and caregivers must obtain a Nursing Assistant Registered (NAR) card registered with the Department of Health.
 For more information about our qualified staff, please visit our Staff page.

 We have a very low turnover in staff.
-The caregivers, some of which are registered Certified Nursing Assistants (CNAs) know the residents well and can recognize if there are any changes or issues that are out of character before they become a problem.
+The primary caregivers have been here since 2006 so they know the residents well and can recognize if there are any changes or issues that are out of character before they become a problem.

 Q: Who do I contact if I have more questions?